 Although the period in which weapons-related production occurred is determined to be appropriate, it is questionable as to whether radioactive materials were ever handled during the 1942 operations.
-Documented activities from the 1956-1959 period includes descriptions of the limited quantity of material handled, the physical form of the material as being copper-clad uranium metals, and radiological surveys of general area ambient dose rates and airborne radioactive material concentrations during operations.
-Based on an evaluation of this documentation, it is concluded that there was little, if any, potential for residual contamination after completion of the activities.
+Documented activities from the 1956-1959 period includes descriptions of the limited quantity of material handled, the physical form of the material as being copperclad uranium metals, and radiological surveys of general area ambient dose rates and airborne radioactive material concentrations during operations.
+Based on an evaluation of this documentation, it is concluded that there was little potential for significant residual contamination after completion of the activities.